resppiano/week-3-homework/token-ballot-Homework.md

     }
 }

-//Testing Framework:
+//Unit-Testing:

 describe("TokenizedBallotSystem", function () {
     describe("Token Functionality", function () {
         it("Should mint tokens to accounts and reflect the correct balance") it("Should allow delegation of voting power through self-delegation")

         //TODO
     });

     describe("Ballot Initialization", function () {
-        it("Should only allow admin to initialize the ballot with proposals") it("Should require the target block number to be in the past")
+        it("Should only allow admin to initialize the ballot with proposals")) it("Should require the target block number to be in the past")

         //TODO
     });

     describe("Voting Process", function () {